karafka/envlogic/README.md

 #### Application root directory env key name

-By default gem is looking for ENV variable that is based on your application root directory.
+By default, the gem is looking for ENV variable that is based on your application root directory.

 For example, if your application lies in */home/deploy/my_app* it will look for **MY_APP_ENV** variable.